Complete the "Multi-Market Stock Trading Tests" exercise. Instructions are given below.

 As you open the sample plan, click on the green “Make an Editable Copy” button.
-Save this editable copy into your folder called "Training Plans - insert your name here".
+Save this editable copy into your project called "Training Plans - insert your name here".

 II.
 Note a few significant details about the current version of the plan

 Before you modify the sample plan please answer these questions:

 1) Create a set of 2-way scenarios with the existing parameters & values:

 A) How many 2-way tests are generated? ____________

 B) How many total possible scenarios exist for this System Under Test? ____________

 (This information is available by hovering on the (i) icon on the "Scenarios" screen).